Shahin-96/Shahin-96/README.md

 - <a href="https://github.com/Shahin-96/Fibonacci_Sequence_7_Segment"> Fibonacci Sequence Display on a 7-Segment Display </a>

 ### Miscellaneous
-- <a href="https://github.com/Shahin-96/Generating_Dataset"> Generating a Dataset using for Analyzing University's Data </a>
+- <a href="https://github.com/Shahin-96/Generating_Dataset"> Generating a Dataset using Python and Analyzing University's data </a>
 - <a href="https://github.com/Shahin-96/Custom-designed-topology"> Custom Network Topology Design and Implementation </a>